 Key elements for every RFP

-If one exists, buyers should specify their budget for the desired screening services.
+If one exists, buyers should specify their budget for the required screening services.

 Buyers should define payment schedules.

-Buyers should request detailed cost breakdowns for the various types of services requested.
+Buyers should request detailed cost breakdowns for the various types of services required.

 Buyers can reference the benchmark price section of this report for assistance in creating a budget.